dsolonenko/financisto/README.md

   * Use adb to push copy your financisto backup file, YYYY.backup, to the same location
   * Execute "cp YYYY.backup XXXX.backup" to override it (Must use cp, but not mv).
   * Now you can restore your old data from this overrided file.
-* Via Dropbox
-  * Set up the dropbox account in settings
-  * Trigger dropbox backup from financisto+, there should be a new app folder on dropbox
-  * Upload your financisto backup file to the same dropbox folder.
-  * Trigger dropbox restore from financisto+, and then you can see it.

 ## Known issues
 * Google Driver linking does not work because Google Driver APIs are changed and old ones used by financisto are deprecated.
-* Dropbxo linking can only be maintained for one day due to unknown reasons, i.e. you need to re-login again and everyday backup upload won't work.
+* ~~Dropbxo linking can only be maintained for one day due to unknown reasons, i.e. you need to re-login again and everyday backup upload won't work.~~ Dropbox does not work anymore.
 * SMS function is suspended because Google Store does not grant SMS permission to this application.
+* Fingerprint function does not work on Android 13.

 ## Features